 Any system which expects sub-second timing precision needs to be carefully designed taking into account all of the sources of delay and error.
 The POSIX time interface was not designed with the expectation that it would ever be used for applications which need sub-second timing precision.
 In more coarse language, what the hell are you thinking if you expect to use the system clock in your computer for precision timing?

-time_tvalues are consistent with the meaning of "time" throughout almost all of history -- to within 0.9 second they are time-of-day; i.e., a measure of earth rotation.
+time_tvalues are consistent with the meaning of "time" throughout almost all of history -- to within 0.9 second they are time-of-day; i.e., a measure of calendar days defined by rotation of the earth.
 Differences between POSIX

 time_tvalues are also consistent with most of history -- to about one second they are the number of elapsed mean solar seconds.
 Despite the claim of the POSIX text that Unix system time is UTC, in reality it is more accurately categorized as just plain Universal Time (UT).
 It does not conform to the specifications of Coordinated Universal Time (UTC) so long as UTC continues to have leap seconds.